ManuelElizaldi/Election_Analysis/README.md

   8. The county with the highest turnout

   ## Resources
-  -Data Source: election_results.csv
+  - Data Source: election_results.csv
+  - Software:
+    - Python 3.9.1.

-  -Software: Python 3.9.1.
-Visual Studio Code 1.52.1
+    - Visual Studio Code 1.52.1

   ## Election-Audit Summary
   According to the analysis of the election: